 The current price per mitigation credit is $57,050.00, and this price is adjusted annually.
 Bulk purchase discounts may be available for purchases of 10 credits or more, and purchases of 10 credits or more may be reserved in advance to ensure availability and price.
 Please inquire about bulk discounts and options for financing if interested.

 Credits available from the Bank as of November 23, 2015

 How to Purchase Mitigation Credits

-Bank customers can pay for credits in full at the time they provide a completed Purchase Agreement or reserve credits for purchase by completing a Purchase Agreement with the City of Eugene and submitting a non-refundable deposit in the amount of 10% of the total purchase price with the balance of funds due within 30 days.
+Bank customers can pay for credits in full at the time they provide a completed Purchase Agreement or credits may be reserved for purchase within 30 days by completing a Purchase Agreement with the City of Eugene and submitting a non-refundable deposit in the amount of 10% of the total purchase price.
+The balance for reserved credits is due within 30 days.

 Specific information related to your project and associated wetland impacts is required for City staff to draft a Purchase Agreement.
 Please complete this form to provide information regarding your project to City staff.

 The regulating agencies will work with you to determine appropriate mitigation for your project impacts, however, if your project is within the boundary of the West Eugene Wetlands Plan, the replacement ratios are described in section 4.17 of the plan.
 For more information on the default ratios and possible ratio reductions for projects within the West Eugene Wetland plan boundary, please refer to the Habitat Quality Assessment (HQA) documents below.